 Stage One: Get Medical Treatment

-Seeing a doctor immediately following your accident is critical for both your health and your case.
+Seeing a doctor after an accident accident is critical for both your health and your case.
 Even minor accidents can result in injury.
 The shock of an auto accident creates a rush of adrenaline, blocking pain receptors.
 As a result, it can take hours or even days to feel the pain of an injury – and waiting for treatment could cause further damage.

 Additionally, doctors, including chiropractors, specialize in auto injuries.
 They can often bill the auto insurance directly and understand what is needed on your medical record to corroborate your account of the accident.